IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Consciousness is a much smaller part of our mental life than we are conscious of, because we cannot be conscious of what we are not conscious of.
 How simple that is to say; how difficult to appreciate!”

 ― <a href="https://en.wikipedia.org/wiki/Julian_Jaynes" target="_blank">Julian Jaynes</a>

+>“Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it's the only thing that ever has.”

+― <a href="https://en.wikipedia.org/wiki/Margaret_Mead" target="_blank">Margaret Mead</a>

 >“It's hard to win an argument with a smart person.
 It's damn near impossible to win an argument with a stupid person.”